Locking-out Tagging-out Refers To The Practice Of

 Step 7: Verification

 After isolating energy sources and relieving stored energy, it is essential to verify that the equipment is de-energized.
 This can be done by testing the equipment with a voltmeter or other testing device.
-Additionally, the equipment can be visually inspected to ensure that all energy sources have been disconnected or deactivated.
+Additionally, the equipment can be visually inspected to confirm that all energy sources have been disconnected or deactivated.

 Step 8: Maintenance/Servicing